asim-anwar/WebScrapperService/README.md

 # WebScrapperService
-This is a repository intended for completing a task provided by ManushTech
+This is a repository intended for completing a task provided by Manush Tech.

+The project is an API that will take a "keyword" from the request and search for it in the given urls of Pandamart (Gulshan: [https://www.foodpanda.com.bd/darkstore/w2lx/pandamart-gulshan-w2lx](https://www.foodpanda.com.bd/darkstore/w2lx/pandamart-gulshan-w2lx), Mirpur : [https://www.foodpanda.com.bd/darkstore/h9jp/pandamart-mirpur](https://www.foodpanda.com.bd/darkstore/h9jp/pandamart-mirpur)).
+After searching it will respond with the data in the format of

+{
+		"darkStore" : "location",
+		"title" : "product name",
+		"url" : "product url",
+		"price" : "product price",
+		"priceAfterDiscount" : "product discounted price",
+		"stockStatus" : "product availability"  IN STOCK / OUT OF STOCK
+}

+in a list.

 # Setup Guide:
 Requirements: